Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Cost%20Code%20Counts.png" width="50%">

-Furthermore, there are a small number of very high value POs, or POs with a large number of Units that skew the data.
+Furthermore, there are a small number of very high-value POs or POs with a large number of Units that skew the data.
 The following table shows, for example, that the Units feature has a maximum value of over 100,000 while the 75th percentile is under 11.

 <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Units%20and%20costs.png" width="50%">